 Solar Eclipse myths busted: No harm in cooking and eating food

 New Delhi, June 21: India set to witness an annular solar eclipse on Sunday, wherein the Sun will appear like a "ring of fire".
-This is a rare celestial event when the moon comes in between the earth and the sun, leaving the sun's visible outer edges to form a "ring of fire" or annulus around the moon.
+The phenomenal celestial event takes place when the moon comes in between the earth and the sun, leaving the sun's visible outer edges to form a "ring of fire" or annulus around the moon.

-People who are living along the path annular eclipse passing through Anupgarh, Suratgarh, Sirsa, Jakhal, Kurukshetra, Yamunanagar, Dehradun, Tapowan and Joshimath will be able to see the annular phase.
+People living in Anupgarh, Suratgarh, Sirsa, Jakhal, Kurukshetra, Yamunanagar, Dehradun, Tapowan and Joshimath will be able to see the annular phase.
 However, people living in the rest of India can witness a partial eclipse.

-But, mention of solar eclipse can't be complete without a mention of the various myths associated with it.
+There are also many superstitions that revolve around this solar eclipse or Surya Grahan, right from restricting consumption of food at a particular time to actually banning people from watching the celestial event live.
 Some of which are associated with the food that we eat during the eclipse.
-However, cientists have busted the myths.
+However, scientists have busted the myths.

 Solar Eclipse 2020: Check timings in your city to watch rare 'ring of fire' eclipse'